 In January 2012, SYBA (Superyacht Australia), the peak body for the Australian Superyacht sector, merged with the Australian International Marine Export group, the peak body for the marine export sector.
 AIMEX set up a Superyacht division and has appointed a committee of Superyacht industry representatives to drive the issues affecting this sector.

-Since being managed by AIMEX, Superyacht Australia has enjoyed an excellent profile and promotion internationally, has made some inroads into key lobbying issues and has developed a new website which is now gaining momentum as the portal for the Australian Superyacht sector.
+Since being managed by AIMEX, Superyacht Australia has enjoyed an excellent profile and promotion internationally, has made some inroads into key lobbying issues and has developed a website which is now gaining momentum as the portal for the Australian Superyacht sector.

 Peak Industry Body